Demo Linux virtual appliance

 xva file can be quickly imported into XenCenter to create a fully working Linux Virtual Machine.
 No additional configuration steps are required.

-The Demo Linux Virtual Appliance allows you to deploy a VM quickly and simply.
-You can use this appliance to test Citrix Hypervisor product features such as live migration, Dynamic Memory Control, and high availability.
-Citrix VM Tools are preinstalled in the Demo Linux Virtual Appliance.
-The appliance also includes pre-configured networking connectivity and a web server for test purposes.
+The Demo Linux Virtual Appliance enables you to deploy a VM quickly and simply.
+Use this appliance to test Citrix Hypervisor product features such as live migration and high availability.

 Do not use the Demo Linux Virtual Appliance for running production workloads.